Blackheads and whiteheads are black bumps or white bumps, but they have similar causes. You can treat both with similar options.

-Blackheads look like black dots that have formed on your skin.
-Blackheads are called open comedones.
+Blackheads are also called open comedones.
 Comedones are the skin-colored bumps that form when you have a pimple.
 In the case of blackheads, these comedones consist of follicles beneath your skin with very large openings, or pores.

 When you have blackheads, these large pores become clogged with a substance known as sebum.
 A chemical reaction with the sebum occurs under your skin.
 Melanin is oxidized and turns the clogged pores a black color.
 This form of acne is often found on your back, shoulders, and face.